Galaxy clustering in the DESI Legacy Survey and its imprint on the CMB: Cross-correlation theory

 where $\Delta^2(k, z)$ is again the dimensionless matter power spectrum, $D(z)$ is the linear growth factor, $a$ is the scale factor, and $f_g\equiv d\ln D/d\ln a \simeq\Omega^{0.55}_m(z)$ is the growth rate \cite[e.g.][]{Crittenden1996,Afshordi2004,Ho2008,Giannantonio2008,PlanckISW}.
 N-body simulations have suggested that small deviations from linear theory for \smash{$C^{gT}_{\ell}$} occur at $\ell \gtrsim 50$, and Eq.~\ref{eq:clgt} becomes inaccurate \citep{Seljak1996,Cooray2002, Cai2009,Smith2009, Cai2010,Carbone2016}.
 This can be alleviated by using the full nonlinear matter power spectrum in Eq.~\ref{eq:Pgt}, while still assuming a linear coupling between the density and velocity fields \citep{Cai2010}.
 Thus {\sc Halofit} is used to model $\Delta^2(k, z)$ in Eq.~\ref{eq:Pgt}.

 The above expressions for angular power spectra assume spatial flatness.
-The Limber-Kaiser approximation is inaccurate for $\ell<10$; but in practice we exclude those large-scale modes from our fitting, to allow for possible complications from combining several surveys in the sky (see section \ref{sec:legacysurvey}).
+The Limber-Kaiser approximation is inaccurate at large scales \citep[e.g.][]{Hu2000,verde2000}.
+The agreement between the small angle approximation and the exact computation is about 15\% in power at $\ell=10$, but quickly improving to $<1$\% for $\ell>30$.
+In practice these deviations are statistically negligible, as we exclude the largest-scale modes with $\ell<10$ from our fitting, to allow for possible complications from combining several surveys in the sky (see section \ref{sec:legacysurvey}).
 Because of cosmic variance, those very large-scale perturbations contain little statistical power.
 Note also that in principle the bias parameter may depend on scale, although it should tend to a constant in the linear limit as $k\rightarrow 0$; in practice we do allow for this scale dependence (see Section \ref{sec:results-clgg}).

 In summary, Eqs~\ref{eq:clgg}, \ref{eq:clgk} \& \ref{eq:clgt} are the theoretical predictions to be compared with our measurements from observations.
 The combinations of them should in principle allow us to determine both cosmological parameters and nuisance parameters such as galaxy bias and uncertainties in the true redshift distribution of the galaxy samples.
 Most directly, we can determine the amplitudes of the CMB lensing and ISW signals associated with the late-time LSS galaxies, relative to the prediction of a fiducial cosmological model.
 We take this to be the \planck\ 2018 cosmology, with $n_s=0.965$, $\sigma_8=0.811$, $\Omega_m=0.315$, $\Omega_{\rm b}=0.0493$, and $H_0=67.4$ \citep{Planck2018Param}.
 The cross-correlation measurements are made using the CMB temperature and lensing $\kappa$ maps and masks from the 2018 \planck\ data \citep{PlanckT2018,PlanckLens2018}, together with maps of galaxy number densities from the DESI Legacy survey.
 We detail our galaxy sample in the next section.